Seun Ajayi: Life and career

 Ajayi has received multiple nominations at the Africa Movie Academy Awards (AMAA) and the Africa Magic Viewer’s Choice Award for Best Supporting Actor in a Movie and Best Actor in an Original Comedy Series, respectively.

 With over 136 hours of Pan-African screen time to his credit as the lead character on Africa Magic’s TV sitcom Hustle, Ajayi's talent has also graced the big screen on major film projects including Ojukokoro: Greed, God Calling, The Ghost and the House of Truth, and 93 Days.
 Other screen credits include The Maze, Gidi Culture, Have a Nice Day, Crimson and Gidi Up.

 Ajayi has lent his voice to many brand campaigns, documentaries, and film trailers, working with brands like; Uber, Keystone bank, First Bank, The Guardian, Ndani Communications, Total, Olam, Temple Productions, Telemundo, and DSTV among others.

 Personal life

 Ajayi married Damilola Oluwabiyi on 9 September 2017.
 A video of Ajayi excitedly dancing after unveiling his wife at their wedding went viral.
 In January 2019, he and his wife had their first child together, a boy.

+Family

+Seun Ajayi has 4 siblings.
+Dolapo, Sola and Yeside, are his sisters, and his brother Tunde.
+He also has 2 kids and 10 nieces and nephews.